Cookbook » Conditional Tasking

 Create a Condition Task

-A condition task evalutes a set of instructions and returns an integer index of the next successor task to execute.
+A condition task evaluates a set of instructions and returns an integer index of the next successor task to execute.
 The index is defined with respect to the order of its successor construction.
 The following example creates an if-else block using a single condition task.

 1: tf::Taskflow taskflow;